wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 </head>
 ```

-And in the & lt; body & gt; load Leaflet and Travel & Notes Javascript, create the map and add the Travel & Notes control:
+And in the &lt;body&gt; load Leaflet and Travel & Notes Javascript, create the map and add the Travel & Notes control:

 ```
 <body>